 Do we Share Your Personal Information?

-Ordinarily we do not share your Personal Information with third party organisations other than as mentioned in Section 4 above.
+Ordinarily we do not share your Personal Information with third party organisations other than as mentioned in the Sections above.
 From time to time however, it may be necessary to share your Personal Information in the following ways:

 • Transactional Personal Information as a result of making a payment on our website.
 Such payment information will be shared between our server and CRM system, a Merchant Account (the authorizing bank) and the Payment Gateway provider e.g. Sage Pay.